 - Add a splash of animation: Children can’t see right away, but they eventually do and become primarily dependent on their vision.
 Hence, it is necessary to make the room look cheerful and warm, especially if they will be sleeping separately.
 Add a splash of colour with cute toys, faerie charms, and child-friendly pillows around the room to make it as cozy as possible.
 Remember to paint the room a warm but gentle colour so that it looks bright and open without natural sunlight.
 You can put up toys from animated characters and watch them grow to love these toys in months.

 - Decorate with aesthetic wall art: Many parents paint the walls with cartoons, but if you’d like to keep it more aesthetic, get some beautiful rustic decor & wall art.
-These could be flowers, butterflies, pretty portraits or anything that livens up the room.
+These could be flowers, butterflies, pretty portraits or even gorgeous Hallmark cards to liven up the room.
 Getting such artwork online these days is more affordable than adding new wallpaper, so it’s a great option.

 - Stick Glow in the dark stars: Introduce your Generation-C member to the cosmos early by helping them stay entertained; glow in the dark stars are lovely to look at once the lights go out.
 They also serve the purpose of providing a soft light in a room at night, which your child will appreciate.

 - Install rice paper blinds: The first few months are haywire with the baby’s uncertain sleep pattern.
 Natural daylight plays a big role when they sleep, so make sure to add rice paper or even normal blinds that dim the light outside to help them sleep longer.